jhunt/n7/DESIGN.md

 are evaluated.

-In interactive mode, the interpreter treats each complete form at the top-level as a parseable program that operates in the shared context of the REPL session.
+In interactive mode, the interpreter treats each complete form at the top-level as a complete program that operates in the shared context of the REPL session.
 Batch mode behaves more like compilation, in that the entire source file is read in and parsed before being handed off to the `runner`.